-\begin{itemize} \item Syntax and semantics of a new operator for extracting association rules from graph databases; the operator supports the orthogonal composition of several features, including the extraction of many items in the body and in the head by means of conjunctions of relationship chains of arbitrary length. \item Optimized implementation as a portable plug-in for Neo4j, which takes advantage of built-in optimizations of the Neo4j engine as well as optimizations that mimic the {\it Apriori} algorithm defined for relational databases. \item Performance evaluation over artificially generated graphs that test a variety of data mining patterns in the context of several settings (including variable graph size, relationship density, and minimum support/confidence). \end{itemize}
+\begin{itemize} \item Syntax and semantics of the \texttt{MINE GRAPH RULE} operator.
+The operator supports the extraction of many items in the body and in the head, defined by a conjunction of relationship chains of GQL-compliant expressions of arbitrary length, which can be orthogonally composed. \item A rich set of progressive examples, which showcase the expressive power of the operator by extracting association rules of increasing complexity, both for what concerns the operator expressions and the complex tabular structure which returns the association rules whose support and confidence are above threshold. \item Implementation and deployment of the operator to a real GQL-compliant~\cite{deutsch2022graph,iso2024gql} graph database.
+Among existing graph databases, ranked in \cite{dbranking}, we choose the top-ranked Neo4j system~\cite{jouili2013empirical,fernandes2018graph}.
+We then describe how the \texttt{MINE GRAPH RULE} operator can be installed as a Neo4j plugin.
+The mining algorithm takes advantage of built-in optimizations of the Neo4j engine as well as optimizations that take advantage of the {\it Apriori} approach. \item Performance evaluation of several data mining operators on artificially generated graphs, by varying several settings (including the artificial graph generation, graph size, relationship density, and minimum support/confidence). \item Application of the operator to two large real-life datasets, respectively describing Spotify playlists and archived literature, and extraction of interesting association rules that showcase the potential of the approach. \end{itemize}